-Gabrielle Naptali is a Ceramic Sculptor and Mosaic Artist located in Scarborough UK's wooded hillside surroundings on the beautiful East Coast of North Yorkshire.
+Gabrielle Naptali is a Ceramic Sculptor and Mosaic Artist located on Scarborough UK's beautiful East Coast of North Yorkshire.
 The 'abundant garden', wildness in landscape & coastline, the proximity to the North Sea and the ‘space’ these provide often influence her Modernist in style ceramic work.
-Also an influence is the elegant simplicity and natural pattern of the Arts & Crafts and Art Nouveau movements.
+She loves the elegant simplicity and natural pattern of the Arts & Crafts and Art Nouveau movements.
 Refering to her eternally optimistic nature;

 'The ancient Taoists evolved the earliest philosophy of living harmoniously with people and nature, essentially the Yin & Yang, balanced path.
 Its an attitude to life...
 I've used the two to clear my head of negative/damaging thoughts and it heals the body (using Taichi) - it's a voyage of being present, fulfilled and in peace with oneself.'

 Gabrielle varies the scale of the mainly porcelain work, often crackled in surface by using layered clays.
 Her pieces have so far worked equally well in homes, gardens and therapeutic settings, as well as architectural and corporate spaces.
 They have Zen like qualities and 'presence' that evoke calm and tranquillity, peace and contemplation.
-The clay is at the heart of the work, rarely using glaze, Gabrielle aims to draw the viewer face to face with the element and therefore ourselves.
+The clay is at the heart of the work; any glaze is carefully considered.
+Gabrielle aims to draw the viewer face to face with the essence of Nature and therefore ourselves.

 Three greats grand daughter of skilled draughtsman and Victorian society portrait painter George Richmond, Gabrielle's work draws the past into an absolute present with unique results.